Iterative Feature Space Optimization through Incremental Adaptive Evaluation: Methodology

 \textbf{Why is feature space decoupling important?} During the iterative feature space optimization process, complex feature interactions can obscure the underlying patterns.
 A comprehensive understanding of these interactions is crucial for an accurate and objective evaluation.
 By decoupling the feature space, we can reduce the complexity of the learning task, allowing the evaluator to concentrate on the most challenging aspects, ultimately resulting in more effective and precise evaluations.

 \textbf{Feature Index Optimizer} is designed to identify the features most relevant to the subsequent evaluation task.
 We derive the feature index subset based on the feature importance scores.
-Formally, in the $t$-th iteration, given the feature space $\bm{\mathcal{F}}^{(t)}$ and the target variable $\vy^{(t)}$, the importance score $\text{Score}(\vf_i)$ for each feature $\vf_i$ is calculated by assessing the impact of removing that feature on the performance of the model.
-The importance score is computed as follows:
+Formally, in the $t$-th iteration, given the feature space $\bm{\mathcal{F}}^{(t)}$ and the target $\bm{y}^{(t)}$, the importance score $\text{Score}(\bm{f}_i)$ for each feature $\bm{f}_i$ is calculated by assessing the impact of removing that feature on the performance of the model.
+The $\text{Score}(\bm{f}_i)$ is computed as follows:

-Here, $\mathcal{M}(\cdot; \bm{\Theta}_{\mathcal{M}}^{(t)})$ denotes the feature space evaluator that measures model performance, and $\bm{\mathcal{F}}^{(t)} \setminus \{\vf_i\}$ represents the feature space $\bm{\mathcal{F}}^{(t)}$ with feature $\vf_i$ omitted.
+Here, $\mathcal{M}(\cdot; \bm{\Theta}_{\mathcal{M}}^{(t)})$ denotes the feature space evaluator that measures model performance, and $\bm{\mathcal{F}}^{(t)} \setminus \{\bm{f}_i\}$ represents the feature space $\bm{\mathcal{F}}^{(t)}$ with feature $\bm{f}_i$ omitted.
 Once the importance scores for all features have been computed, they are ranked in descending order.
 The features with higher ranks are considered to be the most significant contributors to the performance of the model.
-We select the best $k$ features based on their importance scores to identify the subset of the feature index $\vf^{(t)} = \{\vf_1, \vf_2, \cdots, \vf_k\}$ that is the most relevant to the evaluation task.
-This component can be replaced with any feature selection module, allowing \model\ to be compatible with any iterative feature selection algorithm.
+We select the best $k$ features based on their importance scores to identify the subset of the feature index $\bm{f}^{(t)} = \{\bm{f}_1, \bm{f}_2, \cdots, \bm{f}_k\}$ that is the most relevant to the evaluation task.
+This component can be replaced with any FS module, allowing \model\ to be compatible with any iterative FS algorithm.